LISA M. BERTAIN

 Examples of other employment cases for which Lisa was lead counsel include:

-- Jury verdict in a disability discrimination claim after 10-day jury trial.
+- Jury verdict in favor of employer in a disability discrimination case after 10-day jury trial.

 - Defense award in arbitration filed by former almost 30-year employee alleging 12 causes of action including age discrimination, retaliation, wrongful termination in violation of public policy, interference with prospective economic advantage, fraud, and other claims.